raganwald/raganwald.github.com/_posts/2017-01-07-optimizing-quadtrees-in-time-and-space.md

 If we can use the function we already have as a building block, we can build a recursive function that memoizes and canonicalizes.

-To start with, let's imagine we are comuting averages of the 4x4 regions.
+To start with, let's imagine we are computing averages of the 4x4 regions.
 To show the geometry, we will colour the averages blue.
-Here's what we get when we average eaach of the four regions:
+Here's what we get when we average each of the four regions:

 ```
 ⚫️⚪️⚪️⚫️⚫️⚪️⚪️⚪️